Robust Spatial Confounding Adjustment via Basis Voting: Introduction

 \section{Introduction}

-Estimating the true association between spatially structured exposures and outcomes is a fundamental problem in spatial statistics and environmental epidemiology.
-However, this task is challenging in the presence of unmeasured spatial variables that simultaneously influence both the exposure and the outcome.
+Estimating the coefficient corresponding to a structural linear spatial regression of a spatially varying outcome on a spatially varying exposure is a fundamental problem in spatial statistics and environmental epidemiology.
+However, this task is challenging in the presence of unmeasured spatial variables that simultaneously influence both the exposure (covariate) and the outcome.
 When such variables are not accounted for, the (conditional) effect size in standard regression models applied to point-referenced spatial data is unidentifiable, leading to biased estimates.
-This phenomenon is referred to as \textit{spatial confounding}, and it arises frequently in real-world applications where spatial structure is intrinsic to both the predictors (exposures) and to unmeasured background processes.
+This phenomenon is referred to as \textit{spatial confounding}, and it arises frequently in real-world applications where spatial structure is intrinsic to both the exposures and to unmeasured background processes.